CarsonScott/OpenAgent/README.md

 ## A Multi-Agent System for Hierarchical Control

-The following paper is a theoretical outline of OpenAgent systems.
-[See examples](https://github.com/CarsonScott/OpenAgent/blob/master/EXAMPLE.md) for actual code and step-by-step instructions.

 ### Agents

 An agent is a system of memory and a set of actions, where the actions are functions that manipulate memory, and the functions are agents that are stored in a set.